klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 * CFmask
 * DEM

-The Surface Reflectance and CFmask products can be generated using the [DSWE](https://github.com/USGS-EROS/espa-surface-water-extent) software found in our [espa-surface-water-extent](https://github.com/USGS-EROS/espa-surface-water-extent) project.
+The Surface Reflectance and CFmask products can be generated using the software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) and [espa-cloud-masking](https://github.com/USGS-EROS/espa-cloud-masking) projects.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

 The DEM is required to be in the same projection and physical data file size as the CFmask and Surface Reflectance products.